Undergraduate Internship Program - Analysis

 |Location:||Washington, DC metropolitan area|

 Our undergraduate internship program seeks motivated undergraduate students to serve internships in the analytic offices and centers of CIA's Directorate of Intelligence.
 Undergraduate interns work on teams with our full-time analysts.
-They research, analyze, write, and brief on international political, military, economic, and leadership developments.
+Liberal arts majors research, analyze, write, and brief on international political, military, economic, and leadership developments.
 Engineering and science students, or those in other technical programs, analyze and provide written and oral assessments on challenging national security issues--including foreign weapons development, weapons proliferation, cyber warfare, and emerging technologies--and apply their scientific and technical knowledge to solve complex intelligence problems.
 In addition to their analytic responsibilities, undergraduate interns become familiar with the Agency and Intelligence Community by participating in a range of meetings and projects.
 The program allows participants and the Agency to assess opportunities for a graduate studies internship or permanent employment following the participant's completion of undergraduate school.

-Minimum qualifications: We are looking for students with a variety of majors, including international affairs, area studies, economics, geography, physical sciences, or engineering.
+Minimum qualifications: We are looking for students with a variety of majors, including international affairs, political science, area studies, economics, geography, physical sciences, or engineering.
 Students selected for this program must have completed one full year of undergraduate school and be continuing school on a fulltime basis following this assignment.
-Interns generally are required to work either a combination of one semester and one summer internship or two 90-day summer internships.
+Interns should be available for a 90-day internship with the possiblity to do additional tours depending on availability.
 A GPA of 3.0 or better is required.